 – Auto save main settings

-The dropController can be controlled by an Android app over Bluetooth or from a Windows program using a usb connection.
+The dropController is controlled by an Android app over Bluetooth or from a Windows program using a usb connection.
 Sorry no IOS version.

 All files and diagrams can be downloaded and if you know which end of a soldering iron to hold you should be able to build your own dropController.
 If you don’t fancy building one from scratch then kits and fully assembled devices are available to buy.

 The below video introduces the dropController and explains Loop Mode and delta values.
 In the video I am using a 3 valve version of dropControllerV2 with a single valve.
 The dropController is controlled from the old Android app (the app has been updated since the video.
 The new app has the same functions).